Eye injury at work

 If you’ve suffered an eye injury while on the job and believe you haven’t been properly compensated, contact the attorneys at Gerber-Holder Law to find out if you have a case.

-Our Atlanta attorneys are national leaders in workers’ compensation litigation with 50+ years of experience.
+Our Atlanta attorneys are national leaders in workers’ compensation litigation with over 75 years of experience.
 Insurance companies have skilled attorneys representing them, and so should you.
 Best of all, you don’t have to pay us a penny unless we win your case, so there’s no cost to learning about your rights.